-Due to the restriction of only having 4 physical partitions for disk, you can further partition a physical partition.
-This is known as logical partitioning.
+Due to the restriction of only having 4 physical partitions for disk, you can further partition a physical partition using logical partitioning.
 To partition a physical partition, use the filesystem type extended.

 Note: You can only use the extended filesystem ONCE for a disk i.e. you can only partition one physical partition in a disk.
 When using extended you cannot declare a mount point or label.
 These will be ignored by hammr.